 Word Gets Out, You Have a House to Sell

-Word gets out amongst neighbors, friends and families that you have a house to sell.
-It could be a home that is part of an estate or it could be you own home.
-So all these buyers come out of the wood work before your home is even listed for sale with a real estate agent.
+Word gets out amongst neighbors, friends, and families that you have a house to sell.
+It could be a home that is part of an estate or it could be your own home.
+So all these buyers come out of the woodwork before your home is even listed for sale with a real estate agent.
 You will either know the person, or they are connected to a person you know.
-It will be a friend, a family member, a neighbor or a connection to one of these people.
+It will be a friend, a family member, a neighbor, or a connection to one of these people.

 This is How it Works in Our World

-This is how it work when you go through a real estate professional.
+This is how it works when you go through a real estate professional.
 Buyer views a house.
-Buyer likes the house.
-Usually with in a day or two they write an offer.
-Contract is signed by both parties.
-There is a legal and binding contract on the table with deposit money with in hours to a day or two of making the decision to buy!
+The buyer likes the house.
+Usually, within a day or two, they write an offer.
+The contract is signed by both parties.
+There is a legal and binding contract on the table with deposit money within hours to a day or two of deciding to buy!
 When a home is listed by a real estate agent, buyers are scared to lose a good home.
 They are fully aware that they are competing with other buyers to buy your home.
 So when you use a real estate professional and you are openly listed on the MLS this is usually what happens:

-3. There are professional real estate agents on both sides of the transaction moving the process along.
-Yes we do have value :).
+- There are professional real estate agents on both sides of the transaction moving the process along.
+Yes, we do have value :).

 I Have a House to Sell, How do I Avoid This Common Trap?